JessicaJulieth/AirBnB_clone/README.md

 | all |  Prints all string representation of all instances based |
 | update | Updates an instance based  |

-## Console
+## Console 🖥️

-<p> Command interpreter that stores and preserves objects in JSON which also allows changing the storage type without updating the code </p>
+<p> Command interpreter that stores and preserves objects in JSON which also allows changing the storage type without updating the code. </p>

-## Use
+### Use 🛠️ :

 interactive mode:
 ```